Table of Contents

 1. History and Origins:

-Jadau jewelry has its roots in the Mughal era and was popularized in Rajasthan and Gujarat.
+Jadau jewelry has its roots in the Rajput era and was popularized in Rajasthan and Gujarat.
 It was traditionally worn by royalty and the nobility, symbolizing wealth and status.

 2. Craftsmanship: